-Contractor shall provide all labor and materials for this project.
+Contractor shall provide all labor and material for this project.

-4.4 SITE VISIT
+4.4 SITE VISIT:

-A site visit will be held at 10:00 AM ET on 8 July 2020 at the Elbert P. Tuttle U. S. Court of Appeals Building located at 56 Forsyth Street NW, Atlanta, GA 30303.
-Please contact Caroline McCracken, Contracting Officer's Representative (COR) at 404-335-6575 or caroline_mccracken@call.usCourts.gov if you plan to attend the site visit.
+A site visit will be held at 10:00 AM ET on Thursday, 3 December 2020 at the Elbert P. Tuttle U. S. Court of Appeals Building located at 56 Forsyth Street NW, Atlanta, GA 30303.
+Please contact Caroline McCracken, Contracting Officer's Representative at 404-335-6575 or caroline_mccracken@ca11.uscourts.gov if you plan to attend the site visit.